bucknerbg27/handbellhero/README.md

    * The [audio effect](http://grooveshark.com/#!/album/The+Recordist+Free+Sound+FX/3955075) on the selection menu, which adds to the audible effect of the game.
    * Apache [FilenameUtils](http://commons.apache.org/proper/commons-io/apidocs/org/apache/commons/io/FilenameUtils.html) - they have libraries that make coding easier (and less cumbersome).

+### Copyright/License

+This software **may not** be used for any commercial (for-profit) purposes.
+Instead, you're encouraged to:

+   * Help install/run this at a school, and give kids the gift of music and teamwork (without charging them for your "services").
+   * Entertain your family, friends, or co-workers at a holiday gathering (again, at no charge).

+### Disclaimer

+Use this software at your own risk.
+There are no guarantees	of any kind - think about buying a lottery ticket instead.

 ### Contact info

 If you love it, hate it, or have any questions or comments, let me know on [Twitter @Panurgy](https://twitter.com/panurgy)